Understanding Strabismus (Crossed Eyes): Causes, Treatments, and Solutions

 Surgical Treatments

 - This procedure alters the muscles around the eyes to improve alignment.
-The success rate of strabismus surgery varies, but it often requires post-operative vision therapy to maintain results .
-The cost of eye muscle surgery can vary widely based on the complexity of the case and geographical location.
+The success rate of strabismus surgery varies, but it often requires post-operative vision therapy to maintain results.
+The cost of eye muscle surgery can vary widely based on the complexity of the case where you live.

 Symptoms of Strabismus